Sri Lanka Easter attacks

 How is CAFOD supporting the needs of families affected by these bombings?

-The appalling nature of the Easter Sunday bombings means that many families will need support over the coming days, weeks and indeed years to come to terms with the loss of their loved ones.
+The appalling nature of the Easter Sunday bombings means that many families will need support over the coming years to come to terms with the loss of their loved ones.

 Caritas Sri Lanka has already established psychosocial centres to spearhead the trauma counselling that is now urgently needed in affected communities.